zitcher/Tron/README.md

 4. push the commit `git push origin [branch-name]`

 # How to make a PR
+1. Go to folder `cd [path]`

-1. Get up to date with master: `git rebase master`
+2. Get up to date with master: `git rebase master`

-2. Fix all merge conflicts.
+3. Fix all merge conflicts.
 There are many good tools out there!

-3. Go to the repository page and make a PR
+4. Go to the repository page: https://github.com/zachooz/Tron

+5. Click create a pull request

+6. Choose the correct branches